-Whether you’ve only got a couple of minutes to spare, or hours to go all out, here’s how to treat yourself to some me-time…
+Whether you’ve only got a couple of minutes to spare, or hours to go all out, here are a few beauty treatments you can try for some much needed me-time…

 Oh, and the same applies to your hands, feet, face and hair: neglect, unfortunately, never goes unnoticed.
 “I can see dry skin immediately,” says Inalie Victor, spa manager of Sanctuary Spa at Majeka House hotel.
 Besides massage oil that absorbs in seconds because your skin is so desperately thirsty, the telltale signs are flakiness and fine lines on your lower legs, she adds.

 UK-based hairstylist Tom Connell of the Trevor Sorbie Covent Garden salon also says that he can pick up bad home care instantly.
 “The ends of your hair have been on your head the longest – and therefore give away all your secrets,” he says.